-Marseille cruise port is part of Marseille Fos Port - the largest in France.
-The port is positioned on the northern coastline of the city.
+Marseille cruise port is part of Marseille Fos Port - France's largest port.
+Fos Port is located on the city's northern coastline.
 Along with its cruise terminals, the port also has ferry terminals that serve the Ro-Ro shipping traffic (cars and passengers) to and from Algeria, Corsica, Sardinia, also Tunisia.
 Among the port's facilities are also dry docks and shipbuilding yards.

 Cruise itineraries to and from Marseille France